-Ukraine: Man dies after device detonated at Kyiv court
+Kyiv court explosion: Ihor Humeniuk dies after detonating explosive device

 A man has died after he set off an explosive device at a courthouse in the Ukrainian capital Kyiv, Interior Minister Ihor Klymenko has said.

-Igor Humeniuk, who was detained in 2015 after an attack on Ukraine's parliament, detonated the device after barricading himself in a toilet.
+Ihor Humeniuk, who was detained in 2015 over an attack near Ukraine's parliament, detonated the device after barricading himself in a toilet.

-There were reportedly two further explosions as he tried to escape, and police attempted to stop him by shooting in the air.
+Two police officers were injured as they tried to restrain the man, after he tried to escape following a hearing.

-The exact circumstances surrounding the incident are unclear, but Humeniuk's hearing at the Shevchenkivskyi courthouse was not linked to Russia's invasion of Ukraine.
+It does not appear that the incident is linked to Russia's invasion of Ukraine.

-The general prosecutor's office said that a man detonated an explosive device as he attempted to "escape from custody" when he was in a toilet.
+The exact circumstances surrounding the incident at Shevchenkivskyi courthouse are unclear, but a number of explosions were reported, one of which injured the two officers and another which killed Humeniuk himself.

-Following the initial explosion, another explosive device was thrown at two policeman, who were wounded as they stormed the grounds.
-They were later taken to hospital and are in a stable condition.
+The policemen were later taken to hospital and are in a stable condition.

 "Their lives were saved by their shields," Mr Klymenko said.

-How Humeniuk actually obtained explosives at the courthouse is unclear, but officials said the incident will now be the subject of criminal investigation.
+How Humeniuk actually obtained the explosives is unclear, but officials said the incident will now be the subject of a criminal investigation.

-Details are still being established, but Humeniuk may have died after inadvertently stepping on the explosives, Mr Klymenko told reporters.
+He may have died after inadvertently stepping on the explosives, Mr Klymenko told reporters.

 Footage shared by Reuters news agency showed ambulances arriving at the courthouse, with police clearing a path for them.